nervosnetwork/rfcs/rfcs/0003-ckb-vm/0003-ckb-vm.md

 Contract starts from main function in the ELF formatted contract file, arguments are passed in via standard argc and argv.
 When main returns 0, the contract is treated as success.
 Note that due to space consideration, we might not store full inputs and outputs data in argv.
 Instead, we might just provide metadata in argv, and leverages additional libraries and syscalls to support input/output loading.
 This way the runtime cost can be minimized.
 CKB VM is a strict single-threaded model, contract can ship with coroutines of their own.

-For simplicity, CKB doesn't support floating point numbers for now.
-Even though CKB only supports single thread, A standard extension for atomic operations is still provided due to the widespread use of rv64imac.
+For simplicity and deterministic behavior, CKB doesn't support floating point numbers.
+We suggest a softfloat solution if floating point number is really needed.
+Since CKB runs in a single threaded environment, atomic instructions are not needed.

 ## Libraries and bootloader